ULCompSoc/constitution/constitution.md

 #### 4.1.5 The Public Relations Officers

-There shall be two Public Relations Officers (PRO).
-One shall be tasked primarily with PR roles to students in computing and related courses while the second shall be responsible for general PR.
-The PROs shall be responsible for the advertising and organising of all events and functions of the society through all means possible.
+There shall be one or two Public Relations Officers (PRO), at the discretion of the current committee.
+The PROs shall be responsible for the advertising and promotion of the society.
 The publicising of events shall be aimed at the university community as well as the wider community.
-It is incumbent upon the PROs to report to the Students' Union newspaper, to local and, where appropriate, national press.
-The office of PRO shall have the responsibility of organising all receptions held by the society, aided where necessary by other committee members.
+It is incumbent upon the PROs to report to the UL media and newspapers, to local and, where appropriate, national press.
+The PROs are responsible for the creation of content for and managing our social media accounts and communication to our members.

 #### 4.1.6 The Senior Systems' Administrator